What does it cost to live in Panama? That’s the question I get asked most often. The answer is… it depends on where you live and how you live.

 |Postage and Shipping||$50|

 |Clothes, Travel, Flowers/Plants and Haircare, weekly massage, Mani-Pedi, Misc||$380|

 |TOTAL||$1395 ($16,740 per year)|

 Yes, You Really Can Live for Less in Panama

-If you were renting a house for $700 a month, your monthly costs would be about $2400 a month.
+If you were renting a house for $700 a month, your monthly costs would be less than $2,000 a month (keep in mind that your internet, electricity, gardener, water and cable TV are usually included in your rent!).
 My neighbor lives comfortably on $1500 a month Social Security which includes his rent.
 And I know people who pay $2400 a month just in rent for a large 3-bedroom house in a gated community.
 There are a lot of choices in all different price points.

 Some places in Panama are more affordable than Boquete.
 And some places in Panama are much more expensive than Boquete.